Aviationweb déjà vu Luchtvaart déjà vu helicopters photo gallery

 OO-VEL PH-ELI

-Robinson R22 Beta 2 s/n 30101 was built in 1999 and test flown as N9081U.
-On 19 November 1999, the helicopter was registered PH-FHC with Helico Heythuysen BV, in the Netherlands.
-On 3 June 2003, the chopper was registered with Coolen-Huijbregts v.o.f.
-On 19 may 2006, the registration PH-FHC was cancelled after the Robinson was sold in Switzerland.
-The R-22 was registered HB-ZHL with PT-Aviation Service GmbH on 27 June 2006.
+The 1999-built Robinson R22 Beta II s/n 3010 was test flown as N9081U.
+On 19 November 1999, the helicopter was registered PH-FHC with Helico Heythuysen BV, Heythuysen in the Netherlands.
+On 3 June 2003, the chopper was registered with Coolen-Huijbregts V.o.F., Heythuysen.
+After the R22 II was sold in Switzerland, registration PH-FHC was cancelled on 19 May 2006.
+The aircraft was registered HB-ZHL in Switzerland with PT-Aviation Service GmbH on 27 June 2006.
+The helicopter was registered with Bio Medi Face SA, in July 2006.
+Registration HB-ZHL was cancelled on 11 March 2009.

 Copyright © Jack Wolbrink, Emmen, the Netherlands